taskforcesh/nandu/README.md

 ## Introduction

-Nandu is an open source NPM registry compatible with Npm, Yarn and Pnpm.
+Nandu is a new open source NPM registry compatible with Npm, Yarn and Pnpm.

-Note: Although quite functional, this software cannot be classified as production ready just yet, so be careful for production critical projects.

-You are still encouraged to test it (it is quite functional already!) and report any issues you may find.
-As the project is currently under heavy development expect quick resolution of the issues.
+It has been built from scratch with the following goals in mind:
+- Secured by default, so it can be used in a corporate environment with peace of mind.
+- Easy to deploy, so you can have your registry up and running in minutes.
+- Compatible with scalable technologies such as S3 and PostreSQL so you can scale your registry to meet your needs.
+- Implement most of the NPM registry API so you can use it with your existing tools.
+- Clean code base, serving as documentation for most NPM currently undocumented APIs.

 ## Motivation

-NPM is the core of all the NodeJS Ecosystem, and even though all NPM clients are open source, the server itself is propietary software.
+NPM is the core of all the NodeJS Ecosystem, and even though all NPM clients are open source, the server itself is proprietary software.

-There a couple of attempts to provide an open source alternative (such as Sintopia and Verdaccio), but these projects are oriented to support private local repositories instead a full NPM server replacement within a professional environment.
+There have been a couple of attempts to provide an open source alternative (such as Sintopia and Verdaccio), but these projects are oriented to support private local repositories instead a full NPM server replacement within a professional environment.

-Nandu is secured by default, focusing on user, team and organization management, enabling corporate use cases where user access management is important as well as other popular use cases such as providing subscription based licenses for commercial packages.
+Nandu is secured by default, focusing on user, team and organization management, enabling corporate use cases where user access management is important as well as other popular use cases such as providing subscription-based licenses for commercial packages.

-Furthermore, we are currently also aiming at documenting the NPM Apis, for which there are currently no documentation available.
+Furthermore, we are currently also aiming at documenting the NPM Apis, for which there is currently no documentation available.

 ## Architecture

-The registry is both a package metadata store, for which you can use any SQL based database (even SQLlite), as well as a package store which is based on a file storage.
-The package store can be anything capable of storing files but currently we are shipping support for local files as well as S3, it is easy to add other file storages by implementing a simple interface if needed.
+The registry is both a package metadata store, for which you can use any SQL-based database (including SQLlite), as well as a package store that is based on file storage.
+The package store can be anything capable of storing files but currently, we are shipping support for local files as well as S3, but it is quite easy to add other file storage by implementing a simple interface if needed.

-All settings are controlled by environment variables, so no configuration files are used which makes it easier to deploy following the [12 factor app principles](https://12factor.net/).
+All settings are controlled by environment variables, so no configuration files are used which makes it easier to deploy following the [12-factor app principles](https://12factor.net/).

 ## Used by